BasemAlRifai/Moneyball/README.md

   - Basem Al-Rifai

-## Relevant Course
+## Awknowledgement
 All project requirements and rights belong to the University of Maryland, College Park
 Course: CMSC320 Data Science
 Professor: Jose Calderon